RushilShivade/GymWebsite/README.md

 # GymWebsite
 A website made during my summer holidays for the gym I go to.

 This website is made using HTML, CSS and JavaScript and is static.
 The website has beautiful ScrollReveal animations and an accent color (here purple) that can be changed instantly.
-This website was asked to be created by the gym I go to.
+This project was asked to be made by the gym I go to.
-The website also has a functionality of registering through email so the user can enter the email and will receive a mail regarding further details.
+It also has a functionality of registering through email so the user can enter the email and will receive a mail regarding further details.
 This is done by EmailJS.

 Link: https://gym-website-by-rushil.netlify.app/